xd009642/tarpaulin/README.md

     -e, --exclude <PACKAGE>...
 Package id specifications to exclude from coverage.
 See cargo help pkgid for more info
         --exclude-files <FILE>...
-Exclude given files from coverage results has * wildcard --features <FEATURES>...
+Exclude given files from coverage results has * wildcard --fail-under <PERCENTAGE>    Sets a percentage threshold for failure ranging from 0-100, if coverage is below exit with a non-zero code
+        --features <FEATURES>...
 Features to be included in the target project --manifest-path <PATH>       Path to Cargo.toml
     -o, --out <FMT>...
 Output format of coverage report [possible values: Json, Toml, Stdout, Xml, Html,